-- GVWR is the sum of the weight of the motorcycle, accessories and the maximum weight of the rider, passenger and cargo that can be safely carried. - The GVWR is shown on the information label, located on the frame steering head or the frame downtube. - GAWR is the maximum amount of weight that can be safely carried on each end of the motorcycle. - For GVWR and GAWR, front and rear.
-See Owner Manual Specifications (Page 33). - Keep cargo weight concentrated close to the motorcycle and as low as possible. - Distribute weight evenly on both sides of the vehicle. - Do not load bulky items too far behind the rider or add weight to the handlebars or front forks.
+- GVWR is the sum of the weight of the motorcycle, accessories and the maximum weight of the rider, passenger and cargo that can be safely carried. - The GVWR is shown on the information label, located on the frame steering head or the frame downtube. - GAWR is the maximum amount of weight that can be safely carried on each end of the motorcycle.

+For GVWR and GAWR, front and rear, see OWNER MANUAL > SPECIFICATIONS (Page 33).